Perfectly Seamless Tooth Restoration

 Next, with the help of dental putty, we will take an impression of your teeth that will be used to construct full porcelain crowns.
 You will then be provided with a temporary dental crown that will be fitted onto your teeth until your following appointment.
 If you are missing a tooth and wish to replace it with a dental implant, we will take an impression of the implant and the surrounding teeth.
 Our lab will use the impression to manufacture your own custom crown.

 At your second appointment, we will remove your temporary crown and replace it with a permanent crown.
 The crown will be secured using durable dental cement or a hidden screw.
 To complete the process, we will polish your crown and make any necessary adjustments to ensure your comfort and security.

-So what goes into determining the cost of a dental crown?
+Several factors contribute to determining the cost of a dental crown:

 Contact us today